threefoldtech/info_grid/src/documentation/faq/faq.md

 ### How can I fix the error messages: "context deadline exceeded" accompanied with "node is behind acceptable delay with timestamp"?

 This often indicates that the real-time clock of the system is not synced with current time.
+There have been different fixes reported to this issue.

+You can boot the node using a Ubuntu live image to sync the hardware time.
+After that, you can reboot the node and it should boot normally.

 You can fix this manually in the BIOS.
 Go to the BIOS settings and adjust the **Time** and **Date** settings.

 You can also try to adjust the clock by NTP over the network, if it applies to your case.